dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

 First, go to menu :menuselection:`File --> New --> 2D Animation` to start with a new 2D animation template.
-The template is ready to quick start your animation with a Grease Pencil object already created, onion skinning activated, Auto keyframe enabled and in camera view.
+The template is ready to quick start your animation with a Grease Pencil object already created, Onion Skinning activated, Auto Keyframe enabled and in camera view.

 #.
 Set the range of the animation in the Timeline from 1 to 24.
 #.
 In the 3D Viewport draw a ball on the upper left corner with the Draw Tool (extreme).
 #.
 Move to frame 12 and draw a squashed ball in the bottom center (breakdown).
 #.
 Move to frame 24 and draw a ball in the top right corner of the 3D Viewport (extreme).
 #.
-Keep drawing all the inbetweens frames you want using the onion skinning ghost as a reference.
+Keep drawing all the inbetween frames you want using the onion skinning ghost as a reference.

 To test the animation, press :kbd:`Spacebar` to play.